microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-04.md

 ## Pre-requisites (Optional)

-This challenge assumes that all requirements for Challenges 01, 02 and 03 were successfully completed.
+This challenge assumes that all requirements for Challenge 01 were successfully completed.

 ## Introduction